 We are currently seeking museums and funders to launch across a cohort of art museums in 2019 to 2021.

-Since creating the program we have built a strong, nimble, and supportive network of mentors and thought partners and institutions.
+Since creating the program we have built a strong, nimble, and supportive network of curators, artists, activists, museum workers, consultants, and institutions.

 UNIVERSITY PARTNERS: University of Illinois Chicago (Museum and Exhibition Studies Program), Haverford College’s Hurford Center for the Humanities, Brown University Public Humanities Program, NYU Steinhardt Visual Arts Administration MA.

-FUNDING: Mellon-funded residency through Haverford College, National Arts Strategies Fellowship, Creative Capital Finalists, A Blade of Grass (Pending), Rubin Foundation (Pending), Creative Time (Pending), Rhode Island State Council for the Arts, Providence Art Culture and Tourism.
+FUNDING: Mellon-funded residency through Haverford College, National Arts Strategies Fellowship, Rhode Island State Council for the Arts, Providence Art Culture and Tourism.